How to Highlight Blank Cells in Excel (4 Fruitful Ways)

 Highlight Blank Cells Using Conditional Formatting

-1.3 Highlight the Rows That Have Blank Cells (Any Column)
+1.3 – Highlight the Rows That Have Blank Cells (in Any Column)

-In this section, we will use the CONUNTBLANK function with conditional formatting.
-This operation will highlight the rows that contain blank cells in any column.
+Now we will use the COUNTBLANK function with conditional formatting to highlight the rows that contain blank cells in any column.

 =COUNTBLANK($B5:$D5)